-- Finalists must be present at their projects for the Display and Safety inspection.
-The inspection is a process that takes place between the Finalist and inspector; therefore, no other persons should be present representing the Finalist except for an interpreter if necessary. - No changes, modifications, or additions to projects may be made after approval by the Display and Safety Committee and the Scientific Review Committee. - 3.
-A project data book and research paper are not required but are highly recommended. - 4.
-The only acceptable informed consent form for use at the Intel ISEF is the official Human Subjects Form (4) in the International Rules for Precollege Science Research or an equivalent form provided by a regulated research institution (see Form 1C) or, in the case of display of photographs only, an equivalent photograph release signed by the human subject. - 5.
-Finalists using audio-visual or multi-media presentations (for example, 35mm slides; videotapes; images, graphics, animations, etc., displayed on computer monitors; or other non-print presentation methods) must be prepared to show the entire presentation to the Display and Safety inspectors before the project is approved. - 6.
-If a project fails to qualify and is not removed by the Finalist, Science Service will remove the project in the safest manner possible but is not responsible for damage to the project. - Any disks, CDs, printed materials, etc. (including unofficial abstracts) designed to be distributed to judges or the public will be confiscated by the Display and Safety Committee and will be discarded immediately. - 8.
-Project sounds, lights, odors, or any other display items must not be distracting. - 9.
+- 1. Finalists must be present at their projects for the Display and Safety inspection.
+The inspection is a process that takes place between the Finalist and inspector; therefore, no other persons should be present representing the Finalist except for an interpreter if necessary. - 2.
+No changes, modifications, or additions to projects may be made after approval by the Display and Safety Committee and the Scientific Review Committee. - 3.
+Science Service, the Scientific Review Committee, and/or the Display and Safety Committee reserve the right to remove any project for safety reasons or to protect the integrity of the Intel ISEF and its rules and regulations. - 4.
+A project data book and research paper are not required but are highly recommended. - 5.
+The only acceptable informed consent form for use at the Intel ISEF is the official Human Subjects Form (4) in the International Rules for Precollege Science Research or an equivalent form provided by a regulated research institution (see Form 1C) or, in the case of display of photographs only, an equivalent photograph release signed by the human subject. - 6.
+Finalists using audio-visual or multi-media presentations (for example, 35mm slides; videotapes; images, graphics, animations, etc., displayed on computer monitors; or other non-print presentation methods) must be prepared to show the entire presentation to the Display and Safety inspectors before the project is approved. - 7.
+If a project fails to qualify and is not removed by the Finalist, Science Service will remove the project in the safest manner possible but is not responsible for damage to the project. - 8.
+Any disks, CDs, printed materials, etc. (including unofficial abstracts) designed to be distributed to judges or the public will be confiscated by the Display and Safety Committee and will be discarded immediately. - 9.
+Project sounds, lights, odors, or any other display items must not be distracting. - 10.
 No food or drinks, except small containers of bottled water for personal consumption, are allowed in the Exhibit Hall.

-ALL PROJECTS
+✤ ALL PROJECTS